PocketLLM/EchoGen.ai/docs/backend_render_deployment.md

 - Enable **Auto Deploy** on the Render service so pushes to the selected branch trigger a rebuild.
 - Use Render's **Deploy Hooks** if you prefer to trigger deployments manually or from CI.
 - Monitor logs under **Logs** in the Render dashboard or forward them to an external service (Datadog, Logtail, etc.).
-- Configure **Health Checks** (Settings → Health Checks) to probe `/health` or another lightweight endpoint once you add one, ensuring the service is restarted if it becomes unresponsive.
+- Configure **Health Checks** (Settings → Health Checks) to probe `/health` endpoint, ensuring the service is restarted if it becomes unresponsive.
+Set the health check path to `/health` and expected status code to `200`.

 ## 7. Troubleshooting